World’s Eight Richest Men Have Combined Wealth Equal To Poorest 3.6 Billion People. When Is Enough Enough? [Opinion]

-Oxfam’s new economic report contains a shocking statistic – the combined wealth of the world’s richest eight men is now equal to the resources owned by the poorest 50 percent of earth’s population.
-Calling it “beyond grotesque”, Oxfam blamed the increasing inequality on labor theft, tax dodging, and the sheer greed of profit seeking at any cost.
+Oxfam’s new economic report contains a shocking statistic — the combined wealth of the world’s richest eight men is now equal to the resources owned by the poorest 50 percent of earth’s population.
+Calling it “beyond grotesque,” Oxfam blamed the increasing inequality on labor theft, tax dodging, and the sheer greed of profit seeking at any cost.

-According to The Guardian, this outrageous display of resource hoarding by the richest eight men is “beyond belief“, with the unbridled greed of a handful of men currently posing “the greatest threat to the global economy.”
+According to The Guardian, this outrageous display of resource hoarding by the richest eight men is “beyond belief,” with the unbridled greed of a handful of men currently posing “the greatest threat to the global economy.”

 “Today nearly 800 million people – one in nine – across the world will go to bed hungry or undernourished.
 The adults will wake up uncertain when they will next eat, whether they will have work, fearful for their health and the costs that illness in the family might bring.
 The eight men – yes, they’re all men – and their fellow billionaires will wake up having slept rather better, and their wealth, invested across the world, will have increased by countless millions even as they slept.”